ermusthofa/flight-aggregator-service/README.md

 ### Normalization

-Each provider has its own adapter that converts raw data into a unified domain model.
+Each provider has its own conversion logic that transforms raw API responses into a unified domain model.

-This helps keep the rest of the system clean.

 ---